wkeeling/selenium-wire/README.rst

 **Edge**

-Like Safari, using Microsoft Edge requires some manual configuration before it can be used with Selenium Wire.
+Like Safari, Microsoft Edge requires some manual configuration before it can be used with Selenium Wire.

 #.
 You must install `Microsoft's WebDriver`_ so that Edge can be remotely controlled - the same as if you were using Selenium directly.